|

 Parish Maps

-crucial to remind people through beating the bounds of their local boundaries
+remind people through beating the bounds of their local boundaries however,

-however, reliance on definitive maps may still result in ancient rights of way
+reliance on definitive maps may still result in ancient rights of way being

 boundaries of commons and village greens or precise route of footpaths and